How Exercise Makes the Heart Stronger

 Gentle martial arts and yoga

 Exercise does not have to be high intensity to produce heart health benefits.
 Yoga and tai chi, an ancient Chinese martial art involving slow, relaxing movements, may lower blood pressure almost as well as moderate-intensity aerobic exercises, says Shin.
 According to a 2016 scientific review of 35 studies published in the Journal of the American Heart Association, traditional Chinese exercises such as tai chi and qigong were found to reduce high blood pressure in people with cardiovascular disease.
-In addition, the review also found a small (but statistically insignificant) drop in bad cholesterol levels in that population.

 No matter which way you decide to move your body—whether it’s walking, lifting, or practicing yoga—you will be taking steps to help your heart be efficient and healthy.